Information for Finalists and Nominees

 • The ESMA team reserve the right to extend the closing deadline, amend categories or not award categories should the standard of entries received not reach the required standard.

-• Decisions of the judges, ESMA Team and public are final regarding the selection of shortlisted nominees and winners, and no discussion with be entered into whatsoever.
+• Decisions of the judges, ESMA Team and public are final regarding the selection of shortlisted finalists and winners, and no discussion with be entered into whatsoever.

 • The ESMA Team reserve the right to make changes to these terms at any time without notice.

-• To withdraw from the 2013 ESMA finals please email as soon as possible: email@example.com
+• To withdraw from the 2014 ESMAs or EDAs please email as soon as possible: firstname.lastname@example.org

-• The ESMAs accepts no responsibility for, and gives no assurance or warranty in relation to, the authenticity of finalists in the Equestrian Social Media Awards, nor their quality or fitness for any particular purpose or otherwise.
+• Equestrian Digital Enterprises Limited accepts no responsibility for, and gives no assurance or warranty in relation to, the authenticity of finalists in the ESMAs or EDAs, nor their quality or fitness for any particular purpose or otherwise.

-• The ESMAs shall have no liability for any losses or damages whatsoever, whether due to negligence or otherwise arising, from the use of finalists' products or services.
+• The Equestrian Digital Enterprises Limited shall have no liability for any losses or damages whatsoever, whether due to negligence or otherwise arising, from the use of finalists' products or services.

-Each winner will receive a certificate and winners' badge for use on their online activity and printed material.
+Each winner will receive a certificate, winners' badge graphic and email signature for their own exclusive use.

-Sponsors in some categories are offering a prize for the winner of their category.
+Sponsors in some categories offer a prize for the Judges' Choice winner of their category.
 This is a goodwill gesture between the category winner and the sponsor.
-The ESMA Team will has no liability for administering or supplying said prizes.
+Equestrian Digital Enterprises Limited accepts no liability for administering or supplying said prizes.